 Of course, reducing negative feelings and after-effects of trauma are a benefit of participation in trauma therapy, but there are some other benefits you may not have previously considered:

 - Improved physical health – Trauma can cause problems sleeping, along with many other physical symptoms.
-Trauma therapy often utilizes a holistic, mind-body approach that recognizes ways that traumatic experiences can live on in the body.
+Trauma therapy often utilizes a holistic, mind-body approach that recognizes how traumatic experiences can live on in the body.
 Participating in trauma therapy might result in a better overall state of health.

 - Improved mental health – For people who have been diagnosed with mental health conditions such as anxiety, depression, or bipolar disorder, the experience of trauma can seriously aggravate symptoms.
 Participating in trauma therapy can reduce reactivity to mental health triggers, resulting in a better state of mental health for the client.